Also known as: Ferrous sulfate overdose, Ferrous gluconate overdose or Ferrous fumarate overdose

 Below are symptoms of an iron overdose in different parts of the body.

 Note: Symptoms may go away in a few hours, then return again after 1 day or later.

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-There is a good chance of recovery if you have no symptoms 48 hours after swallowing the iron.
-However, some people have died up to a week after an iron overdose.
-The more quickly you receive treatment, the better the chance for survival.
+There is a good chance of recovery if the person's symptoms are gone 48 hours after the iron overdose.
+But, severe liver damage can occur 2 to 5 days after the overdose.
+Some people have died up to a week after an iron overdose.
+The more quickly the person receives treatment, the better the chance for survival.